- An IVA provides legal protection for your house

-Will I have to release equity from my home during my IVA?
+- Will you have to release equity from your property?

 What will happen to my house if I do an IVA?